 - If the catcher makes an attempt to pick off a base-runner, any other base-runner can advance after the ball leaves the catchers hand.
 If the base-runner was off the base before the ball left the catchers hand, then he must return to the base before he can advance.
 Runners on 2B do not need to return to the base as they are allowed to steal.

 - A base-runner on 2B may steal third on the release of the ball from the pitchers hand.
 If the third baseman tags the base runner before he reaches the base, the runner is out.
 If the player leaves early he may be called out by the umpire.
+If the base-runner on 2B does not execute the steal prior to the catcher throwing back to the pitcher (or even starting the motion to throw back) then the steal may no longer be executed and the runner must remain on 2B.
+Any runner violating this rule will be sent back to 2B.

 7- SOFTBALL RULES: EQUIPMENT